catalystneuro/ndx-spatial-transformation/README.md

 # ndx-spatial-transformation Extension for NWB

-An extension to store data on spatial transformations, including rigid, similarity, and affine transforms, along with landmark tables and a `SpatialTransformationMetadata` container for organizing them.
+An extension to store data on spatial transformations, including rigid, similarity, and landmark tables, and a `SpatialTransformationMetadata` container for organizing them.

 The specification is defined in `spec/ndx-spatial-transformation.extensions.yaml` and `spec/ndx-spatial-transformation.namespace.yaml`.